efraimhelman/6.115-IDE/readme.txt

 - accepts drag and drop of asm & txt files into the code window
 - basic auto completion and syntax highlighting, though admittedly the default color scheme is awful...
 - automatically keeps comments neatly aligned
+- currently the tools/config button opens the asm/hex/lst folder for viewing hex and and lst files

 todo:
-- fit comment alignment with desired minmon look
+- fit comment alignment with desired minmon look? fixed distance comments and block comments...
-- add tools to view .hex and .lst files generated from assembly
+- integrate the .hex and .lst files generated from assembly; currently the tools button opens the asm/hex folder
 - add one line brew/tap formula to install code and all dependencies (and/or packager for win/osx ?)
 - add launcher for mac/win
 - treat \r and \n as one when following in terminal